Prior to being a Mam, I was in the Army and one of the things we were taught was the 7 P’s:

 It’s funny how this plays a huge part in parenting an Autistic Child.
 It makes sense.
 Not just when travelling but in daily life.
 But I’m going to show you how we use the 7 Ps for travelling abroad.

 Before choosing a holiday you need to do lots of research & planning.
-Find a place that caters for your childs needs.
-Everyone is different but for us we need to find somewhere that is self catering with a full kitchen and access to English Foods.
-Somewhere quiet with not too much going on but close enough to quiet bars and resturants with wifi.
+Find a place that caters for your child’s needs.
+Everyone is different but for us, we need to find somewhere that is self-catering with a full kitchen and access to English Foods.
+Somewhere quiet with not too much going on but close enough to quiet bars and restaurants with wifi.
 We like to have wifi access at all times, be near the beach and have a pool.
 We also need to have air conditioning.
 A McDonalds is also a bonus.

-Think carefully about packing, do you need pull ups or a plastic sheet.
-What medication do you need to pack and do you need a doctors note for it.
-Test suncreams and take one that your child can tolerate.
+Think carefully about packing, do you need pull-ups or a plastic sheet.
+What medication do you need to pack?
+Do you need a doctors note for it?
+Test suncream and take one that your child can tolerate.
 Make sure everything is fully charged and carry a charger in your hand luggage just in case … flights are often delayed.
-Take some extra toys, paper, pens just incase.
+Take some extra toys, paper, pens just in case.
 We like to take a bag of sensory fun stuff that she hasn’t seen for a while or that is new to keep her engaged when needed.
 Pack sunglasses in your hand luggage as this can be a huge sensory issue when you arrive in a hot country.

 Preventing Piss Poor performance